MarnixE/DetectionOpenCV/README.md

 # DetectionOpenCV
-OpenCV + PCL person and object detection for the Husky robot.
+Person and Obstacle detection using OpenCV and PCL respectively.
+Project is designed for real world application on the Huksy robot.